-Beginning with Season Two, TNL uses a schedule of alternating 4- and 5-game series.
+TNL uses a schedule of alternating 4- and 5-game series.
 Teams are matched up for two consecutive weeks, with the home and away teams being reversed for the second series.
 This system allows all teams to play the same number on games against every opponent in both the first and second halves of the season.
 It also avoids the problem of teams being at home or away for more than two weeks in a row.
+The schedule is reversed each year (home and away teams are reversed for every series).